medialab/minet/docs/cli.md

 strongly advised to segment your queries using temporal filters.

 positional arguments:
   {tweets,users}                What to scrape.
-Currently only `tweets` and
+Currently only allows for
-                              `users` are possible.
+                                `tweets` or `users`.
-  query                       Search query or name of the column containing
+  value_or_column_name          Single query to process or name of the CSV
-                              queries to run in given CSV file. file                        Optional CSV file containing the queries to be run.
+                                column containing queries when using -i/--input.

 optional arguments:
   --include-refs                Whether to emit referenced tweets (quoted,
                                 retweeted & replied) in the CSV output.
 Note that it consumes a memory proportional to the total number of unique tweets retrieved.
   -l LIMIT, --limit LIMIT       Maximum number of tweets or users to collect per
                                 query.
   --query-template QUERY_TEMPLATE
                                 Query template.
 Can be useful for instance to change a column of twitter user screen names into from:@user queries.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output
+  -s SELECT, --select SELECT    Columns of input CSV file to include in the
-                              (separated by `,`).
+                                output (separated by `,`).
+  -i INPUT, --input INPUT       CSV file containing all the queries you want to
+                                process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT    Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   -h, --help                    show this help message and exit

 examples: